spencerfolk/rotorpy/README.md

 2. **Rotor Drag** - This is an apparent drag force that is a result of the increased drag produced by the advancing blade of a rotor.
 Rotor drag is linear in airspeed.
 3. **Blade Flapping** - An effect of dissymmetry of lift, blade flapping is the motion of the blade up or down that results in a pitching moment.
 The pitching moment is linear in the airspeed.
 4. **Induced Drag** - Another effect of dissymmetry of lift, more apparent in semi-rigid or rigid blades, where an increase of lift on the advancing blade causes an increased induced downwash, which in turn tilts the lift vector aft resulting in more drag.
 Induced drag is linear in the airspeed.
-5. **Translational Lift** - In forward motion, the induced velocity at the rotor plane decreases, causing an increase in lift generation. *Note: currently this effect is NOT modeled in the thrust produced by the rotor.*
+5. **Translational Lift** - In forward motion, the induced velocity at the rotor plane decreases, causing an increase in lift generation.
 6. **Translational Drag** - A consequence of translational lift, and similar to **Induced Drag**, the increased lift produced in forward flight will produce an increase in induced drag on the rotor.

 Ultimately the effects boil down to forces acting anti-parallel to the relative airspeed and a combination of pitching moments acting parallel and perpendicular to the relative airspeed.
 The rotor aerodynamic effects (rotor drag, blade flapping, induced drag, and translational drag) can be lumped into a single drag force acting at each rotor hub, whereas parasitic drag can be lumped into a single force and moment vector acting at the center of mass.